aidandenlinger/autocopr/README.md

   programs.
 This is more idiomatic and certainly easier!
 However, for me I really value having one source of updates for my system so I don't need to remember all the different sources, so integrating with `dnf` is ideal.
-- There are other COPR repositories that build these.
+- There are other COPR repositories that build these programs.
 You can go to [Copr](https://doc.rust-lang.org/cargo/commands/cargo-install.html), type in a program name, hit the arrow to filter for "package name", and go explore the projects and repositories! *Be sure to check a build for its spec file to see